Mac-ziis/Independent-Project-12/README.md

 dotnet tool install --global dotnet-ef --version 6.0.0
 ```

-Also, Install these tools for the implimentation of Pagination and Authentication:
+Also, if working off of the second branch "WithAuth" Install these tools for the implimentation of Pagination and Authentication:

 ```
 dotnet add package Microsoft.EntityFrameworkCore.Tools --version 6.0.0